 1. Putting heads together

-According to the old proverb ‘two heads are better than one’, we can produce more together than we can alone.
+According to the old proverb ‘, two heads are better than one’, we can produce more together than we can alone.
 Many strategies for uncovering new ideas involve students working in groups.
 Try mixing up the way you group students so they have opportunities to share ideas and hear ideas from multiple people and ways of thinking.

 2. 100 ideas in 10 minutes

-One of our favourite group strategies for generating new ideas at Makers Empire, is to challenge groups to come up with 100 ideas on a given topic or problem in ten minutes (or 50 ideas in 5 minutes).
+One of our favorite group strategies for generating new ideas at Makers Empire is to challenge groups to come up with 100 ideas on a given topic or problem in ten minutes (or 50 ideas in 5 minutes).
 One group member writes down the ideas called out by other group members including themselves.
 Ideas are not to be commented on or justified- anything goes and all ideas are accepted.
 Persist with this strategy and keep it going for the full ten minutes.
-To begin with students will call out the ideas that are already in their mind but we want them to go further and think of new ideas.
-After the obvious ideas, have been exhausted, there will probably be an uncomfortable silence until someone suggests a new idea and the ideas start flowing across the group.
+To begin with, students will call out the ideas that are already in their mind but we want them to go further and think of new ideas.
+After the obvious ideas have been exhausted, there will probably be an uncomfortable silence until someone suggests a new idea and the ideas start flowing across the group.

 4. Sketch it